Original Date: 6/10/2003 * Last Revision Effective: 4/28/2015

 Under certain circumstances Bellevue College employees may be authorized to take Bellevue College-owned computing systems home for use in fulfilling their official duties.

-- IR technical support staff will perform the initial installation and software configuration.
+- ITS technical support staff will perform the initial installation and software configuration.

 - Employees will be required to have administrative approval for this type of use and will be required to fill out and have signed a portable equipment use form (found in the MyBC Forms Library) before taking any equipment from campus.